-- 1. "Part of the Compromise of 1850, the Fugitive Slave Act required slaves to be returned to their owners even if they were in a free state." - This introduces the topic to the reader, but does not make an argument as to why the topic is historically significant. - 2.
-"The Fugitive Slave Act was one of the most important events in the years leading up to the beginning of the United States Civil War" - This makes an argument, but it still does not show historical significance.
-It does not explain why the Fugitive Slave Act was important. - 3.
-"Through diplomacy, the Fugitive Slave Act and other parts of the Compromise of 1850 resolved immediate issues between the Northern and Southern States.
-However, the Fugitive Slave Laws had the unintended consequence of intensifying the debate surrounding slavery, eventually contributing to the causes of the Civil War - > This thesis makes and argument for why this topic is historically significant.
+- 1. "The publication of the 1906 novel The Jungle by Upton Sinclair led to the passage of the Food and Drug Act." - This introduces the topic to the reader, but does not make an argument as to why the topic is historically significant. - 2.
+"The passage of the Food and Drug Act was an important piece of legislation that led to the creation of the Food and Drug Administration" - This makes an argument, but it still does not show historical significance.
+It does not explain why the Pure Food and Drug Act was important. - 3.
+"The work of muckraking journalists, like Upton Sinclair, exposed and challenged the conventional food preparation processes.
+Public response led to the passage of the Pure Food and Drug Act, the first of many important consumer protection laws that led to the creation of the Food and Drug Administration and ushered in a new era of American health and safety." - This thesis makes and argument for why this topic is historically significant.
 It can be supported by evidence from primary and secondary sources.
 It also more clearly states the connection to the theme by using words from the theme itself.